utdk/utdk_profile/README.md

 git clones.

 # Development Setup
-0. Run `sh setup.sh`
-1. Run `composer install`.
-This will retrieve all packages needed for the distribution.
+0. Run `sh setup.sh`.
+This will copy the "example" files from the root into respective usable files.
+It will then run `composer install`, which will retrieve all packages needed for the distribution.
 The Drupal docroot will be copied into the /web directory (and you will need to point your server to this directory).
 2. `cp web/sites/example.settings.local.php web/sites/default/settings.local.php`
 3. Add database credentials to settings.local.php
 4. `cd web/ && drush si -y`